 This kit lets little ones play doctor on the stuffed animals that are included in every purchase.

 Cooking, serving food and playing "restaurant" are key elements of a 4-year-old's pretend play.

-Best creative toys and gifts for 4-year-olds
+Best dolls and stuffed animals for 4-year-olds

 Best books for 4-year-olds

 This modern retelling of the classic fairytale adds a dash of humor, a touch of absurdity and a hint of foreboding that together prove irresistible.

 Funny books like this are great for 4-year-olds.
 "It’s important for kids to have fun with reading," said Nina Lindsay, president of the Association for Library Service to Children.

 A nervous bunny tries to persuade a hungry wolf that there are no bunnies in sight, despite the presence of incredible amounts of bunnies.

 Bina Bear is hiding in plain sight, but for good reason.
 He’s an introvert at a party, a relatable idea for many kids who don’t love the birthday party circuit.